supervisely-ecosystem/ilastik-demo/README.md

 **Step 3**: Modal window

-**1.** In the modal window select whether you want to use previously saved project with trained classifier or create a new one.
+**1.** In the modal window select whether you want to use a previously saved project with a trained classifier or create a new one.

 **2.** Depending on the selected mode select classes that you want to segment (at least 2 classes must be selected) or paste a path from Team Files to your previously saved project.